Michael Harris II Player Props: Braves vs. Red Sox

-On Tuesday, Michael Harris II (hitting .387 in his past 10 games) and the Atlanta Braves face the Boston Red Sox, whose starting pitcher will be John Schreiber.
-First pitch is at 7:10 PM ET.
+Michael Harris II -- with a slugging percentage of .594 in his past 10 games, including five extra-base hits -- will be in action for the Atlanta Braves against the Boston Red Sox, with Brayan Bello on the hill, on July 26 at 7:10 PM ET.

-In his previous appearance, he went 1-for-3 with a double against the Brewers.
+In his last game, he strung together two hits (going 2-for-4) against the Red Sox.

 Michael Harris II Game Info & Props vs. the Red Sox